-This course tries to address the above questions.
-In particular, the course begins by comparing early definitions of privacy to the current information-focused debate.
-It then focuses on
+This course examines the above issues by building upon published research at the overlaps of computer science, social sciences, and public policy.
+The course begins by comparing early definitions of privacy to the current information-focused debate.
+It then considers:

-- technological aspects of privacy (privacy concerns raised by new IT such as the Internet, wireless communications, and computer matching; tracking
+- technological aspects of privacy (privacy concerns raised by new IT such as the Internet, wireless communications, and computer matching; tracking techniques and data mining; privacy enhancing technologies and anonymous protocols, ...), - economic aspects (economic models of the market for privacy, financial risks caused by privacy violations, the value of customer information, ...),